ZigEmbeddedGroup/microzig/tools/regz/README.md

 regz is a Zig code generator for microcontrollers.
-Vendors often publish files that have the details of special function registers, for ARM this is called a "System View Description" (SVD), and this tool outputs a single file for you to start interacting with the hardware:
+Vendors often publish files that have the details of special function registers, for ARM this is called a "System View Description" (SVD), for AVR the format is called ATDF.
+This tool outputs a single file for you to start interacting with the hardware:

 ```zig
 const regs = @import("nrf52.zig").registers;